f5devcentral/f5-bd-ansible-provisioner-docs/docs/build_environment.rst

       # workshp runs in F5 mode
       workshop_type: f5

-2. Run the playbook:

-   Use the AWS ID and KEY saved earlier
+2. Run the Ansible playbook using the AWS ID and KEY saved earlier

    .. code::